 Since its founding in 2009, Atomy claims to have 16 million members and a turnover of around $1.83 billion (2021).
-However, finding an independent user experience on the quality of Atomy’s products is not easy.
+However, finding an independent user experience as to how good Atomy’s products are is not easy.

 Essentially you are on a fishing expedition.

 Amazon reviews on the *Atomy Skin Care 6 System show:-

 - 52% 5-star ratings from 105 reviews.